henry2004y/VisAnaJulia/docs/src/man/examples.md

 # Examples

-## IDL format output processing

-The data loader examples are in [SWMF.jl](https://henry2004y.github.io/SWMF/dev/man/examples/).
-You can use all the functions in `SWMF.jl` by, e.g., `VisAna.readdata`, or you can just import the `SWMF.jl` package.
+Examples of data loading are in [SWMF.jl](https://henry2004y.github.io/SWMF/dev/man/examples/).
+You can use all the functions in `SWMF.jl` by, e.g., `VisAna.readdata`, or you can just import the packge by `using SWMF`.

+## Quick exploration of data

 A general `plotdata` function is provided for quick visualizations.
-In addition to that, some plotting functions can be directly called as shown below, which allows for more control by the user.

 - 1D binary
 ```